How to Build a Successful Oil Analysis Program

 1. Providing Accurate Details

-This information aids the laboratory in choosing the appropriate test and interpreting the results precisely including creating the baseline, caution limits, and critical limits.
-The process resembles how doctors diagnose patients — the more accurate the information you give your labs, the more precise the diagnosis you will get back.
+This information aids maintenance teams in choosing the appropriate tests and interpreting the results precisely including creating the baseline, caution limits, and critical limits.
+The process resembles how doctors diagnose patients — the more accurate the information you give, the more precise the diagnosis you will get back.
 In the first topic, we'll classify our discussion into two main categories: registering for equipment and registering for lubricant samples.

 Registering for Equipment

 The registration process begins when maintenance teams decide to set up an oil analysis program for their machinery.
-Laboratories have to fill in specific asset details in their database.
 Below are the critical details that need to be provided:

 Sample Bottle Registration

-Laboratories require you to submit updated details about your oil and machine every time you send an oil sample to the lab.
+It's important to note details about your oil and machine every time you take an oil sample.
 This can be done either on a small paper form, through a label sticker attached to the sample bottles or by scanning a QR code to fill out a form via an app provided by certain labs.
 Below are the critical details that must be provided:

 2. Bottle Integrity